cs480x-22c/a2-DataVis-5Ways/README.md

 Assignment 2 - Data Visualization, 5 Ways
 ===

-Now that you have successfully made a "visualization" of shapes and lines using d3, your next assignment is to successfully make a *actual visualization*...
-5 times.

-The goal of this project is to gain experience with as many data visualization libraries, languages, and tools as possible.

-I have provided a small dataset about cars, `cars-sample.csv`.
-Each row contains a car and several variables about it, including miles-per-gallon, manufacturer, and more.

-Your goal is to use 5 different tools to make the following chart:

 ![ggplot2](img/ggplot2.png)

-These features should be preserved as much as possible in your replication:

 - Data positioning: it should be a downward-trending scatterplot as shown.
 Weight should be on the x-axis and MPG on the y-axis.
 - Scales: Note the scales do not start at 0.